 Resealable for any Marijuana Product intended for more than a single use or containing multiple servings; and

-Certified by a qualified third-party tamper or child-resistant packaging testing firm that the packaging is in compliance with the most recent poison prevention packaging regulations of the US Consumer Product Safety Commission as included at 16 CFR 1700.
+Certified by a qualified child-resistant packaging testing firm that the packaging complies with the most recent poison prevention packaging regulations of the U.S. Consumer Product Safety Commission as included at 16 CFR 1700.

-That where compliance with the requirements of tamper or child-resistant packaging is deemed to be Unreasonably Impracticable, Marijuana Products shall be placed in an exit package that is:
+That where compliance with the requirements of child-resistant packaging is deemed to be Unreasonably Impracticable or too challenging for Patients to maneuver, Marijuana Products shall be placed in an packaging that is:

-Capable of being resealed and made tamper or child-resistant again after it has been opened;
+Capable of being resealed after it has been opened; and

-Includes the following statement, including capitalization, in at least ten-point Times New Roman, Helvetica or Arial font: “KEEP OUT OF REACH OF CHILDREN”; and
+Includes the following statement, including capitalization, in at least ten-point Times New Roman, Helvetica or Arial font: “KEEP OUT OF REACH OF CHILDREN”.

-Is certified by a qualified third-party tamper or child-resistant packaging testing firm that the packaging is in compliance with the most recent poison prevention packaging regulations of the US Consumer Product Safety Commission as included at 16 CFR 1700.

 Limits on Packaging Design.
-Packaging for Marijuana Products sold or displayed for Registered Qualifying Patients, including any label or imprint Affixed to any packaging containing Marijuana Products or any exit packages, shall not be attractive to minors.
+Packaging for Marijuana or Marijuana Products sold or displayed to Patients, including any label or imprint Affixed to any packaging containing Marijuana or Marijuana Products or any exit packages, may not be attractive to minors.
 Packaging is explicitly prohibited from:

 Imitating or having a semblance to any existing branded consumer products, including foods and beverages, that do not contain Marijuana;